 Nowadays it seems that fees are just a normal part of banking in the United States.
 While virtually all banks and credit unions charge some form of bank fees, it’s no secret that a few bad actors have been posting unfair fees to their customers’ accounts.
 These unscrupulous practices unjustly use customer funds to line the pockets of large bank corporations even more.
 In fact, in 2019, banks charged a staggering $11 billion in overdraft fees.
-McCune Wright Arevalo, LLP, has already held several banks and credit unions accountable for their shady fee structures and unfair charges.
+McCune Law Group, has already held several banks and credit unions accountable for their shady fee structures and unfair charges.
 But, how do you know if the bank fees charged to your account are unfair or justified?
 Banks and credit unions use a few common tricks to squeeze the most money out of their customers’ accounts.

 Unfair Penalty Bank Fees